+(b) Each city, county, or city and county shall do all of the following:

+(1) Provide a list of all documents and information required to be submitted for an application under this section to be deemed complete;

+(2) Provide a list of all general plan, specific plan, zoning, and design review standards applicable to attached housing developments.
+The standards shall be consistent with meeting the jurisdiction’s share of the regional housing need pursuant to Section 65584;

+(3) Adopt procedures for processing an application under this section; and

+(4) Notify an applicant for a project proposed under this section whether the application is complete consistent with Section 65943.

-(b) A development that satisfies all of the following criteria shall be a permitted use by right as that term is defined in subdivision (i) of Section 65583.2 of the Government Code:
+(c) A development project that satisfies all of the following criteria shall be a permitted use by right as that term is defined in subdivision (i) of Section 65583.2 of the Government Code:

-(1) The development applicant or development proponent has submitted to the local government its intent to utilize this authority, and certifying under penalty of perjury that, to the best of its knowledge and belief, it conforms with all other provisions identified herein.
+(1) The development applicant has submitted to the local government its intent to utilize this authority, and certifying under penalty of perjury that, to the best of its knowledge and belief, it conforms with all other provisions identified in this subsection (c).

-(2) The development is consistent with the following objective planning standards: land use and building intensity designation applicable to the site under the general plan and zoning code, land use and density or other objective zoning standards, and any setback or objective design review standards, all as in effect at the time that the subject development is submitted to the local government pursuant to this section.
+(2) The development is consistent with the objective, written general plan, specific plan, zoning, and design review standards applicable to the site, including but not limited to land use, building intensity, and density standards, , all as in effect at the time that the application for the development project is submitted to the local government pursuant to this section.

 (3) The development is located on a site that is either immediately adjacent to parcels that are developed with urban uses or for which at least 75 percent of the perimeter of the site adjoins parcels that are developed with urban uses or is bounded by a natural body of water.

-(4) The development must be an attached housing development, for which the development applicant or development proponent already has recorded, or is required by law to record, a land-use restriction, which shall require all the following:
+(4) The development must be an attached housing development.

+(5) The development applicant has agreed to record, prior to final map or final parcel map approval or issuance of any building permit and in consideration in part for the regulatory incentive provided by the section, a land-use restriction, which shall require all the following:

 (A) A duration of at least 30 years or more.

-(B) That any public agency and any member or members of the public, including non-profit corporations, may bring and maintain an enforcement action.
+(B) That any federal, state, or local government agency, local or regional housing trust fund which has been funded or chartered by a federal, state, or local government agency. non-profit corporation, or member of the public may bring and maintain an action to enforce the land-use restriction.

-(C) For developments within a transit priority area, a restriction of the development’s real property to a level of affordability equal to or greater than either of the following:
+(C) For developments within a transit priority area, a restriction of the development’s real property to include affordable housing equal to or greater than either of the following:

-(i) At least ten percent of the total units of a housing development for lower income households, as defined in Section 50079.5 of the Health and Safety Code.
+(i) At least ten percent of the total dwelling units available at affordable rent or affordable housing cost for lower income households, as defined in Section 50079.5 of the Health and Safety Code; or

-(ii) At least five percent of the total units of a housing development for very low income households, as defined in Section 50105 of the Health and Safety Code.
+(ii) At least five percent of the total dwelling units available at affordable rent or affordable housing cost for very low income households, as defined in Section 50105 of the Health and Safety Code.

-(D) For developments not within a transit priority area, a restriction of the development’s real property to a level of affordability equal to or greater than at least twenty (20) percent or more of the residential units restricted to and occupied by individuals whose income is eighty (80) percent or less of area median gross income.
+(D) For developments not within a transit priority area, a restriction of the development’s real property to include affordable housing equal to or greater than at least twenty (20) percent or more of the total dwelling units available at affordable rent or affordable housing cost for lower income households, as defined in Section 50079.5 of the Health and Safety Code.

-(5) Unless the development incorporates approved remediation measures in the following locations as applicable to the development, the development is not located on a site that is any of the following:
+(6) Unless the development incorporates approved development standards in the following locations as applicable to the development, the development is not located on a site that is any of the following: